yext/answers-search-ui/README.md

   maxLabel: 'Not More Than',
   // Optional, the placeholder text for the max value, defaults to 'Max'
   maxPlaceholderText: 'Max',
-  // Optional, the initial min value to show, defaults to 0
+  // Optional, the initial min value to show, defaults to 0.
+Set this to null to clear the value.
   initialMin: 1,
-  // Optional, the initial max value to show, defaults to 10
+  // Optional, the initial max value to show, defaults to 10.
+Set this to null to clear the value.
   initialMax: 5,
   // Optional, the callback function to call when changed
   onChange: function() {}